telerik/xamarin-forms-docs/controls/listview/features/listview-features-filtering.md

 ## DelegateFilterDescriptor

-- **Filter**: Gets or sets the function used to check whether a data item passes the filter or not.
+- **Filter**: Defines the function used to check whether a data item passes the filter or not.

 ## Example

-Define the ListView in XAML:
+First, define the ListView in XAML:

 <snippet id='listview-features-filtering-xaml'/>